 In March 2020, the World Health Organization declared a global pandemic related to the virus known as Covid-19.
-The expected impacts on global commerce has been and are anticipated to be far reaching.
+The expected impacts on global commerce have been and are anticipated to be far reaching.

-The Company's business could be adversely impacted by the effects of COVID-19.
-In addition to global macroeconomic effects, the COVID-19 outbreak and any other related adverse public health developments may cause disruption to operations, research, and development, and sales activities.
-The Company's future third-party manufacturers, third-party distributors, and customers may be disrupted by worker absenteeism, quarantines, restrictions on employees ability to work, office and factory closures, disruptions to ports and other shipping infrastructure, border closures or other travel or health-related restrictions.
+In addition to global macroeconomic effects, the COVID-19 outbreak and any other related adverse public health developments may cause disruption to operations, research, and development, and sales activities and the Company's business could be impacted.
+The Company's future third-party manufacturers, third-party distributors, and customers may be disrupted by worker absenteeism, quarantines, restrictions on employees' ability to work, office and factory closures, disruptions to ports and other shipping infrastructure, border closures or other travel or health-related restrictions.
 Depending on the magnitude of such effects on the Company's future activities or the operations of its future third-party manufacturers and third-party distributors, the supply of its products may be delayed, which could adversely affect business, operations, and customer relationships.
 In addition, the COVID-19 or other disease outbreak will, in the short-run, and may, over the longer term, adversely affect the economies and financial markets of many countries, resulting in an economic downturn that will affect demand for products and impact operating results.
-Although the magnitude of the impact of the COVID-19 outbreak on the Company's business and operations remains uncertain, the continued spread of
+Although the magnitude of the impact of the COVID-19 outbreak on the Company's business and operations remains uncertain, the continued spread of COVID-19 or the occurrence of other epidemics and the imposition of related public health measures and travel and business restrictions will adversely impact business, financial condition, operating results, and cash flows.
+The Company continues to gather information and assess the impact of this pandemic on the future of its development plans.